 Paver sealers come in many different types.
 But we are going to focus on two different categories here.
 We have the film-forming vs the non-film forming and the solvent-based vs. the water-based sealers to compare.

 This will cover the most important part of the sealer that you choose.
-While there are many small things to look out for, those will come naturally.
 It is these two things that get people without any experience.

 Non-Film-Forming Vs. Film-Forming